LeelaChessZero/lc0/README.md

 cuDNN exists of two packages, the Runtime Library and the Developer Library (both a .deb package).

-Before you can download the latter you need to create a (free) "developer" account with NVIDIA for which at least a legit email address is required (their website says: "The e-mail address is not made public and will only be used if you wish to receive a new password or wish to receive certain news or notifications by e-mail.").
+Before you can download the latter, you need to create a (free) "developer" account with NVIDIA for which at least a legit email address is required (their website says: "The e-mail address is not made public and will only be used if you wish to receive a new password or wish to receive certain news or notifications by e-mail.").
 Further they ask for a name, date of birth (not visible later on), country, organisation ("LeelaZero"